mifi/lossless-cut/README.md

   - Great for rotating phone videos that come out the wrong way without actually re-encoding the video.
 - Loop a video / audio clip X times quickly without re-encoding
   - See [#284](https://github.com/mifi/lossless-cut/issues/284)
+- Convert a video or parts of it into X image files (not lossless)

 ### Export cut times as YouTube Chapters
 1. Export with Merge and "Create chapters from merged segments" enabled